Royal Canadian Medical Service: Induction

 The Medical Officer Training Plan (MOTP) is a CAF programme under which the CAF "will pay successful recruits to complete a recognized Canadian university MD program.
 This programme covers tuition fees and educational expenses, including books, instruments, supplies, student fees, and registration costs.
 Family medicine residents and students already enrolled in a recognized programme who successfully screen for enrolment in the CAF are eligible for this training plan.
 For the duration of their studies and Family Medicine residency, successful members receive full-time salary including medical and dental care, as well as vacation time with full-pay in exchange for working with the CAF for a period of time.
 Typically, candidates selected for this program attend university during the regular academic year and participate in additional military training during the summer months."

+Similar programs exist for other medical roles, including for nurses, paramedics, physician assistants, and laboratory technicians, as well as other roles.
+These programs vary in length and commitment, but all provide funding for postsecondary education and a salary in exchange for a required term of service following completion of training.

 School of Operational Medicine

 The School of Operational Medicine (SOM) in Toronto, Ontario, forms a part of the Canadian Forces Environmental Medicine Establishment.
-In turn the Canadian Forces Environmental Medicine Establishment is the military component of the Defence Research and Development Canada.
+In turn the Canadian Forces Environmental Medicine Establishment is the military component of Defence Research and Development Canada.
 The School of Operational Medicine (SOM) conducts all flight surgeon training.
-In addition, it offers courses at various levels in Diving Medicine, to physicians, and physician assistants.
+In addition, it offers courses at various levels in diving medicine to physicians and physician assistants.